 Rendered lard that's used for cooking, as a grease, is called strutto.

-In Tuscany, this is a sausage made primarily from leftover pork cuttings—cartilage, snippets of meat, and so on, which are stuffed into the skin of the animal and cooked.
+In Tuscany, soppressata sausage made primarily from leftover pork cuttings—cartilage, snippets of meat, and so on, which are stuffed into the skin of the animal and cooked.
 Therefore, in appearance, it somewhat resembles a porchetta, the roast pork done whole over a spit.
 However, the taste is quite different and rather particular; people make sure their guests like it before offering it.

 WHAT WILL YOU NEED TO MAKE COLD CUTS AT HOME?